GHeinzelmann/BAT.py/README.md

 A quick installation guide for all the dependencies, using the Anaconda package manager, is provided in the Quick-installation-tutorial.pdf file, located inside the ./doc folder.
 This file also provides a short and command-oriented tutorial for running the BAT program with OpenMM/OpenMMtools.

-The folder ./BAT/all-poses contain examples of input coordinate files for two types of calculations using either ABFE or RBFE, both applied to the second bromodomain of the BRD4 protein, or simply BRD4(2).
+The folder ./BAT/all-poses contains examples of input coordinate files for two types of calculations using either ABFE or RBFE, both applied to the second bromodomain of the BRD4 protein, or simply BRD4(2).
 The first will rank five ligands in terms of affinity, assuming that the docked pose is already known for all ligands.
 The second calculation will compute the affinity of five docked poses of the same ligand, which can be seen as a docking refinement procedure.

 Any other protein system can be quickly added to the BAT ABFE and RBFE workflows, by following the instructions in the User Guide, inside the ./doc folder.
 That includes proteins with multiple chains and in the presence of co-binders, with five different water models and associated ion parameters available.
 Membrane protein systems can also be set up, but that currently requires some workaround that might be system dependent.